Voice and Agency

 OPAs are community-based groups run by older people, for older people, designed to:

-• Provide a platform for older people to exercise their voice, raise awareness, and advocate for rights
+• Provide a platform for older people to exercise their voice, raise awareness, and advocate for their rights

 Voice Work: Ensuring Older People's Voices Are Heard